Sub-Zero (Mortal Kombat): Main Mortal Kombat games

 Bi-Han / Sub-Zero first appears as a playable character in Mortal Kombat (1992).
 A cryomancer and warrior of the Chinese Lin Kuei clan, he is sent to kill Shang Tsung, host of the eponymous Mortal Kombat tournament.
-(Note: Future games retcon this into the Lin Kuei being hired by Shang-Tsung to fight in the tournament on Outworld's behalf) However, Bi-Han is revealed to have been killed by the specter Scorpion following the events of the game.
+(Note: Future games retcon this into the Lin Kuei being hired by Shang Tsung to fight in the tournament on Outworld's behalf) However, Bi-Han is revealed to have been killed by the specter Scorpion following the events of the game.
 From there, Kuai Liang takes the mantle of Sub-Zero in Mortal Kombat II (1993) and tries to complete Bi-Han's mission.
+Kuai Liang would prove himself to be markedly more compassive and even heroic than his brother, which would lead Scorpion to keep him under a watchful eye rather than blindly continue his vendetta.
 In Mortal Kombat 3 (1995), Kuai Liang leaves the Lin Kuei after the clan begins converting their warriors into cyborgs and is recruited by Earthrealm's protector Raiden to defeat the tyrant Shao Kahn.
 Additionally, an alternate playable character called "Classic Sub-Zero" appears in Ultimate Mortal Kombat 3 (1995) and Mortal Kombat Trilogy (1996).
 Initially believed to be Bi-Han, he is an unidentified warrior who emerges to assassinate Shang Tsung.

 In Mortal Kombat 4 (1997), Raiden summons Kuai Liang to help him defend Earthrealm against the fallen Elder God Shinnok, during which he re-encounters Scorpion after the latter freed himself from the sorcerer Quan Chi's control.
 In Mortal Kombat: Deadly Alliance (2002), Kuai Liang becomes the new leader of the Lin Kuei and takes on an apprentice named Frost, who tries to betray him.
 In Mortal Kombat: Deception (2004), Kuai Liang joins forces with the warrior Shujinko, among others, to combat the Dragon King Onaga and finds Bi-Han, who had been converted into the undead wraith Noob Saibot.
 In Mortal Kombat: Armageddon (2006), Sub-Zero faces the warrior Taven, who aids him in defeating Noob Saibot so the former can heal him.
 Kuai Liang appears as a playable character in Mortal Kombat vs. DC Universe (2008).

 Both Bi-Han and Kuai Liang appear in Mortal Kombat (2011).
 Despite Raiden's alterations to the timeline, Bi-Han is still killed by Scorpion through Quan Chi's manipulation and converted into Noob Saibot, leading to Kuai Liang / Tundra becoming Sub-Zero.
 While attempting to avenge Bi-Han, Kuai Liang is converted into a cyborg, but joins Raiden's side upon regaining his mind.
 Kuai Liang is later killed by Shao Kahn's queen Sindel and kept by Quan Chi as an undead revenant.
 In Mortal Kombat X (2015), Kuai Lang is restored to life by Raiden and becomes the Lin Kuei's new grandmaster.
 In Mortal Kombat 11 (2019), Kuai Liang assists Earthrealm's warriors in fighting the keeper of time Kronika.